Home Balance Check Why This Resource Types of Gift Cards Using Gift Cards Online Contact Us

 Common Problem

-A lost gift card doesn't always mean lost money.
-And a declined gift card doesn't always mean an empty balance.
-There are specific steps worth taking before assuming the worst.
+A lost Gift Card Mall MyGift card doesn't always mean lost money.
+A declined card doesn't always mean an empty balance.
+Run a gift card balance check first — then follow these steps.

 1

-Check the balance first.
+Run a gift card balance check first.
 Use the number on the back of the card or the issuer's website.
 A zero balance after expected use is normal.

 2